r1cksec/cheatsheets/theorie/active-directory-methodology.md

 ## Object Security Descriptor
 This data structure describes who may access an object and how and defines how this access takes place (DACL + SACL).

+## PAC
+The Privilege Attribute Certificate is a informations inside a TGT and contains among other things the SIDs of the groups that the user is a member of.

 ## Realm DB
 The central database for the Kerberos protocol.